 My air fryer Greek potatoes are a good example of mixing lemon juice with olive oil and other seasoning blends before air frying.
 The key is to preserve any remaining liquid in the mixing bowl for tossing after air frying instead of dumping everything straight in the basket.
 You can also save the lemon and lime juice or zest for adding to the green beans after air frying.

 Don’t overthink the seasoning.
 My recipe for air fryer green beans has a little twist at the end that will take them up a notch regardless of seasoning.

-I also cheated with pre-trimmed green beans from Trader Joe’s.
+I also cheated with pre-trimmed green beans from Trader Joe’s, because fresh green beans in an air fryer is the way to go.
 If you have a bushel of green beans, here’s an easy way to trim them.

 I used an 8-quart Instant Pot Duo Crisp for air frying.
 Eight minutes at 400ºF, shaking around the five-minute mark, seemed to do the trick for my test batches.
 The size of your air fryer basket will affect cook time.
 You may want to reduce the time by a few minutes for larger baskets or extend a few minutes for smaller air fryers.
 Shaking an extra time is also a good idea for smaller baskets.

 What to Look for in Cooked Green Beans

 You’re looking for your green beans to be a bright, vibrant green with slight blistering or charring in places, especially around the ends.
 See the photo below for an example.
 They should be crisp-tender, neither soft and mushy (overcooked) nor too crisp (undercooked).